Review: Come face to face with a prehistoric predator on a Hartley’s Crocodile Adventures tour from Cairns

-To the all-important crocodile viewing and there are six cruises on the Hartley’s Lagoon scheduled throughout the day.
+Next we make our way to the all-important crocodile viewing area — Hartley’s Lagoon.
+There are six scheduled cruises on the lagoon throughout the day.
 Each is guided by one of the park’s knowledgeable crocodile keepers.
-We didn’t even have to push the boat out to get our first glimpse of a croc, which was lurking less than a metre away.
+We haven’t even left the dock before a croc comes into view — less than a metre away!

-The boat does a lap of the lagoon, which is home to 23 crocodiles including a six-foot monster named Ted, who is believed to be more than 100 years old.
+The boat does a lap of the lagoon, which is home to 23 crocodiles — including a six-foot monster named Ted.
+He’s believed to be more than 100 years old.
 The predators are lured to the side of the boat with food and it’s seriously awe-inspiring to watch as they jump right out of the water to take the tucker with one lethal snap of their massive jaws.

-After the snake show, fellow handlers Drew and Mario came out to teach us more about crocodiles with the assistance of a 5-foot beast called Bart, who apparently ‘suffers from severe anger management issues’.
-Bart was more than happy though to show off the headshake and notorious death roll.
+After the snake show, fellow handlers Drew and Mario come out to teach us more about crocodiles — assisted by a 5-metre-long specimen named Bart (who apparently suffers from ‘severe anger management issues’).
+However, he seems more than happy to show off the notorious death roll.

-Hartley’s Crocodile Adventures is suitable for all ages and should not be missed.
-You’ll gain a much better understanding of one of Australia’s most feared predators, and you can make a day of it on the Hartley’s Crocodile Adventures tour from Cairns .
+Hartley’s Crocodile Adventures is suitable for all ages and should not be missed during your visit to North Queensland.
+You’ll gain a better understanding of one of Australia’s most feared predators, and you can make a day of it on a Hartley’s Crocodile Adventures tour from Cairns .